PowerHunters/Physics4Pinball/README.md

-# Version of the game
+﻿# Version of the game

 Physics4Pinball v.0.0.1.

 ## Description

-In this version of the game you will be able to place a ball on the pinball and see how it collides.
+In this version of the game you will be able to fully play pinball.

 ## Links
 Lluis Moreu https://github.com/youis11